alloystorm/dvvr/pages/creator.md

 **"-r 30"** is the framerate of your video, if your setting is 60 fps, use "-r 60" instead.

-**"movie_%04d.jpg"** is the pattern of the input image files, if your image format is not "jpg", use the correct extension instead.
+**"-i movie_%04d.jpg"** is the pattern of the input image files, if your image format is not "jpg", use the correct extension instead.

 **"-i sound.wav"** is the path to audio file.
 You can skip this part if you don't need audio in your video.